You have to maintain an active subscription in order to be able to use the repository!

 [centos@m2 ~]$ du -csh /sbin/nginx 1.3M /sbin/nginx 1.3M total

-Why?
+Why is it 12 times smaller?
 Sure enough, we have compiled in OpenSSL so the “nginx-ee” binary takes a bunch of stuff in.
 But that’s not it.

 If the “nginx-ee” binary was stripped off debugging symbols, it would be only 5.9M.